1. They move slowly for a reason.

 2. Sloths and moths help each other out.

-Sloths are an ecosystem in and of themselves, and they have a mutually beneficial relationship with moths, according to the Royal Society.
-Sloths allow algae to grow on their fur, which acts as camouflage for life among the green leaves of the jungle canopy and also as an extra source of nutrition.
+Sloths are an ecosystem in and of themselves, and they have a mutually beneficial relationship with moths, according to research published in the Proceedings of the Royal Society B. Sloths allow algae to grow on their fur, which acts as camouflage for life among the green leaves of the jungle canopy and also as an extra source of nutrition.
 (Yes, they eat it.)
-The moths help the algae to grow, and in return have a home on the sloth itself.
+The moths help the algae grow, and in return have a home on the sloth itself.
 Indeed, sloth moths have evolved to live nowhere else but in sloth fur!

 3. Sloths come down to the ground once a week to poop.